klutchell/balena-pihole/README.md

 Once your account is set up, deployment is carried out by downloading the project and pushing it to your device either via Git or the balena CLI.

-### Application Environment Variables
+### Device Variables

-Application envionment variables apply to all services within the application, and can be applied fleet-wide to apply to multiple devices.
+Device Variables apply to all services within the application, and can be applied fleet-wide to apply to multiple devices.

 |Name|Example|Purpose|
 |---|---|---|